cortex-cms/cortex-docs/basics/deployment.md

 > Note: Docker Compose instructions coming soon

+If you want to self-host Cortex CMS, this guide is for you.
+Currently, only [Manual Setup](/basics/setup/manual.md) is officially supported.

 ### Configuration

 To use an automated tool to deploy the server, set this environmental variable: